ErlendHaa/dlisio/python/docs/lis/api.rst

     .. attribute:: comment

-        Any relevant remarks releated to the physical reel of tape
+        Any relevant remarks related to the physical reel of tape

     .. attribute:: prev_reel_name